Disk space on faculty/research clusters

 - LCSR's filer

 LCSR has a raided (so any single disk failure will not cause data loss) filer with about 9 TB space available on it.
-The space is split into two separate temporary filesystems, /filer/tmp1 (~6 TB) accessible from the faculty and research clusters and/filer/tmp2 (~3 TB) accessible from the faculty, research, grad and ilab clusters.
+The space is split into two separate temporary filesystems.
 Like the local shared filesystems, this space is not counted toward your disk quota and not backed up.
 Usage on the filer is a matter of public record.
 More details on the filer are contained in a warning file in the root of each filesystem called README.this-filesystem-is-not-backed-up.
 The filesystems are separated as follow:

 - Project space on our NetApp